mspnp/go-batcher/README.md

 - __Datastore Agnostic__: Batcher does not process the Operations it batches, it just notifies the caller when a batch is ready for processing.
 This design means the solution can work with any datastore.

-- __Batching__: You may specify that Operations can be batched (ex. writes) and then specify constraints, like how often Operations should be flushed, maximum batch size, datastore capacity, etc. Batcher will send you batches of Operations ready for you to process within all your constraints.
+- __Batching__: You may specify that Operations can be batched (ex. writes) and then specify constraints, like how often Operations should be flushed, maximum batch size, maximum concurrency, datastore capacity, etc. Batcher will send you batches of Operations ready for you to process within all your constraints.

 - __Rate Limiting__: You may optionally attach a rate limiter to Batcher that can restrict the Operations so they don't exceed a certain cost per second.